A cyber incident response plan prepares an organization with best practices when responding to an incident

 Editor’s note: With the increased prevalence of ransomware and other cyberattacks, now is the time to take a moment to review your cyber response plan and examine the security of your key information security systems.
-Hyperproof has updated this popular article on September 8, 2021, with fresh information to help cybersecurity professionals respond effectively to security incidents.
+Hyperproof has updated this popular article with fresh information to help cybersecurity professionals respond effectively to security incidents.

-Hackers these days deploy sophisticated technology and ever-changing tactics to steal valuable information from businesses.
-Businesses are struggling to fend off cyber threats, as evidenced by the fact that even organizations with strong security measures in place have experienced data breaches.
-In fact, only 23 percent of all businesses in 2019 had cyber response plans in place, according to a survey conducted by Ponemon Institute.
+Hackers today deploy a wide range of sophisticated technology and ever-changing tactics to steal valuable information from businesses.
+Businesses are struggling to fend off cyber threats, so much so that even organizations with strong security measures in place have experienced data breaches.

 A Cybersecurity Incident Response Plan is a document that gives IT and cybersecurity professionals instructions on how to respond to a serious security incident, such as a data breach, data leak, ransomware attack, or loss of sensitive information.
 According to the National Institute of Standards and Technology (NIST), there are four phases to most effective incident response plans: Preparation; detection and analysis; containment, eradication, and recovery; and post-incident activity.